SoerenMoeller/cactus_project/README.md

 ssh pi@raspberrypi.local
 ```

+Obviously, make sure the pi has connection to the internet.

 Build a virtual enviroment using python.
 This should create a ./.venv folder.
 ```
 python3 -m venv .venv